 Student Life

-Life of two campuses
+Life in two campuses

 Typically, students spend the first two years of the program at MIT—though where you live and how often you commute from one campus to the other depends on your specialty and the location of your advisor's lab.
-Most students spend summer semesters at WHOI.

-At Woods Hole, students are treated like colleagues.
+Within the Joint Program, students are treated like colleagues.
 Much is learned from listening to and working with other graduate students.
 Both Joint Program offices (at MIT and Woods Hole) "feel personal."
 Staff know the students and are quick to move on issues that need solving.

 On both campuses, students have the resources of a world-class research institution at their fingertips.
 They talk of the value of being around colleagues who are studying the same interdisciplinary problems from other angles.
 Cross-pollination of ideas creates a buzz of excitement in hallways and at lunch tables.